Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - Your kids will start kindergarten at age 5, graduate from high school at 17 or 18, and start college at 18.
 You’re going to retire at 65.

-The spreadsheet calculations illustrate the opportunity cost of private school tuition (for elementary, middle, and high schools not private college).
+The spreadsheet calculations illustrate the opportunity cost of private school tuition (for elementary, middle, and high schools, not private colleges).

 It shows the balance sheet that parents could possibly have — all things equal — by sending kids to public school, pocketing the tuition dollars, and investing the money in either a college fund for each child or retirement: